-In th ne Court of the Civil Judge at
+In t he Court of the Civil Judge at

-Original Suit No of .
+Original Suit No of

 AB, s/o aged r/o Plaintiff

 versus

 CD, s/o aged r/o Defendant

-T 6 11
+The above named plaintiff states a os follows:

 - 1. The plaintiff let plots Nos.
-142 and 678 in village to the defendant, by a deed of lease, dated July 6, 2010, for purposes of a nursery for 7 years, and the defendant agreed by the said deed of lease not to use the land for any other purpose. - 2.
-The defendant has, since July 1, 2013 commenced to dig earth from the said plots for the purposes of his adjoining brick-kiln. - 3.
+142 and 678 in village to the defendant, by a deed of lease, dated July 6, 2014, for purposes of a nursery for 7 years, and the defendant agreed by the said deed of lease not to use the land for any other purpose. - 2.
+The defendant has, since July 1, 2017 commenced to dig earth from the said plots for the purposes of his adjoining brick-kiln. - 3.
 The removal of earth from the land would make it unfit for cultivation for several years and would even otherwise reduce its quality and value and compensation in money would not afford adequate relief to the plaintiff. - 4.
 The defendant threatens and intends, unless restrained from so doing, to continue to dig earth from the said plots.